Home » Hawaii Travel Tips » Best Things to Do » Things to Do in Hawaii with Kids: Honolulu Museum of Art on Oahu

 Sketching

 A fun way to get kids engaged with the art is to bring along sketchbooks and let them sketch their favorite works of art.
-Sketching is allowed in the galleries as long as you use pencil (so no ink or paint.)
+Sketching is allowed in the galleries as long as you use a pencil (so no ink or paint.)
 And your sketchbook can’t be larger than 8.5″ x 11.”

 Bringing a Baby